True Love (Pat Benatar album)

-True Love is the eighth studio album, and ninth album overall, by American singer Pat Benatar, released in 1991.
+True Love is the eighth studio album, and ninth album overall, by American singer Pat Benatar, released on April 9, 1991.
 The album is a combination of covers and original tracks of jump blues, which Benatar recorded with husband Neil Giraldo, Myron Grombacher and the Roomful of Blues horn section and drummer.
-The CD edition of the album included the seasonal standard "Please Come Home for Christmas" as a bonus track, which was released to the US Troops serving in the Gulf War, and was not included on foreign vinyl and cassette pressings of the album.
+The CD edition of the album included the seasonal standard "Please Come Home for Christmas" as a bonus track, which was released to US troops serving in the Gulf War, and was not included on foreign vinyl and cassette pressings of the album.

-True Love reached No. 37 on the U.S. Billboard album chart.
+True Love was poorly received by critics, but reached No. 37 on the U.S. Billboard albums chart in May 1991.

 Benatar was the May artist of the month for VH-1 in 1991 in support of the album.

+Critical reception

+True Love received generally negative reviews.
+Alex Henderson of AllMusic awarded the album 2 out of 5 stars, calling it "an album Benatar was eager to make" but that "the results aren't breathtaking".
+Eric Deggans, writing as part of MusicHound Rock: The Essential Album Guide, awarded the album a "WOOF" rating, corresponding to 0 out of 5 stars, calling it "the biggest nail in her career coffin".